Aeroflot is Russia’s de facto national carrier and largest airline.

 - Aeroflot was the first Russian airline company to join the International Air Transport Association (IATA) in 1989.

-- Through its hub at Sheremetyevo Airport in Moscow, Aeroflot, under the winter schedule (from October 28, 2017 through March 24, 2018), operates flights on 137 routes in 51 countries (50 routes in Russia).
+- Through its hub at Sheremetyevo Airport in Moscow, Aeroflot, under the summer schedule (from March 25 through October 27, 2018), operates flights on 146 routes in 52 countries (52 routes in Russia).
 Inside Russia, Aeroflot has four branches - in St. Petersburg, Kaliningrad, Perm, and Vladivostok.

-- To meet the needs of its passengers, Aeroflot is increasing its fleet and has built its own new hub in Moscow.
-Terminal D at Sheremetyevo which came into service in 2009 is designed to serve Aeroflot’s flights as well as those of its SkyTeam partners.
+- To meet the needs of its passengers, Aeroflot is increasing its fleet and has built its own new hub in Moscow Sheremetyevo Airport.

 - As part of its commitment to safety, Aeroflot operates the largest Center of Flight Control (CFC) in Eastern Europe.
 The company also set up an up-to-date Emergency Operations Center based on modern technologies.
 The airline opened its own aviation school.
 Aeroflot’s Hub Control Center has been put into operation in Sheremetyevo with the purpose to coordinate transfer connection processes and oversee the flight control at the airport.